zahna/hiera_zookeeper/README.md

 #hiera_zookeeper

-A backend plugin to Hiera to enable it to reference data from Apache's Zookeeper.
+A backend plugin to Hiera to enable it to reference data from Zookeeper.

 ##Config Examples for inclusion in hiera.yaml
-For a gem like this, config examples make all the difference in getting up and running quickly.
+For a gem like this, hiera.yaml config examples make all the difference in getting up and running quickly.
 Here they are:

 <pre>